22. Cabinet Art

 When to install artwork

-assembly of the wood cabinet, but before installing any of the
+assembly of the wood cabinet, before installing any of the interior

 I'd wait until after assembly to do any decorating, because that lets